HumanDynamics/openbadge-hub-py/README.md

 * Create a file call "ssh" under the boot partition
 * Edit /etc/hostname in the main partition and replace "raspberrypi" with your hostname
 * Unmonut both partitions
+* If you need wifi, you can look here for instructions on how to set it up https://wiki.brewpi.com/getting-started/raspberry-pi-docker-install#install-raspbian

 Place the SD card in your raspberry pi and power it up.